English as a Second Language (ESL)

 A: Students must:

-Q: Do I need to have a computer or tablet?
+Q: Do I need to come to class regularly?

 Q: Why do I have to take a test?

-A: We need to know how much English you already know and how much English you learn.
-This is how we get money to offer our program for free.
+A: The test shows students’ growth.
+We need to know how much English you know when you start, AND how much English you’ve learned.
+This is how we get the money to continue the program.

 Q: Can I study on my own?

-A: Language learning requires a lot of practice, so our program utilizes a communicative approach to language, rather than grammar drills.
+A: Language learning requires a lot of practice.
+Coming to class is the most beneficial option, but students are encouraged to study at home, too.
 You can also come every day the center is open – even if there is no class – to use the computers or study on your own.
-We offer distance learning so you can complete part of your hours online.

 Q: Can I bring my child(ren)?

 A: No. Children are not allowed to be on campus while parents attend class.
-We can help you find childcare.
+Everyone in class must be 18 or older.

 Q: I signed up for class but now I have a new job.
 What can I do?

 A: Please contact an instructor immediately so we can find another class time that fits your schedule.
 You are welcome to come to other classes.
-We offer distance learning so you can complete part of your hours online.
+We offer distance learning so you can complete part of your hours from home using approved materials, websites, or platforms.

 Q: What if the class is too hard for me?

 A: Just keep coming!
-Our teachers work very hard to meet the needs of all students but language learning does take persistence and effort on the part of student.
+Immersion is the best way to learn a language and we do not give grades.
+Our teachers work very hard to meet the needs of all students but language learning does take persistence and effort from the student.
+If you want to learn something specific, please ask your instructor.

 Q: Do I need a Social Security Number (SSN)?